-In everything we do, sustainability is a central component and always a key 'case for business' when evaluating our options.
+In everything we do, sustainability is a central component and always a key consideration when evaluating our options.
 As we develop our network in support of the low carbon transition, we must deliver neutral or positive environmental and social impacts in line with our vision statement.
 Various external factors impact on our ability to do this.